freohr/yet-another-glog-hack/twenty-system-questions.md

 3. What about raising the dead?
     * If you find the needed long lost rituals, you can certainly try.
 4. How are replacement PCs handled?
-    * Players can take over Henchpeople, or roll new characters.
+    * Players can take over Henchfolks, or roll new characters.
 Backup experience (dedicated extra xp from treasure) allows quick lvl up for new PCs.
 5. Initiative: individual, group, or something else?
     * Derivative of Group initiative: the group with initiative declares action after everyone else, actions are resolved simultaneously
 6. Are there critical hits and fumbles?
 How do they work?